matsim-vsp/infoXpand/README.md

 ### Data prep

 - **PrepIncidenceData.R**
-Script which prepares incidence data.
+ Reads in and prepares [RKI](https://github.com/robert-koch-institut/COVID-19_7-Tage-Inzidenz_in_Deutschland) COVID-19 incidence data on a national level.

 - **PrepMobilityData.R**
-Script which prepares mobility data on national and federal state level (Germany).
+Reads in and prepares mobility data (daily "out of home duration" in hours per person) on a national level.

 - **PrepWeatherData.R**
-Script which reads in and cleans weather data from meteostat.org.
+Reads in and prepares climate/weather data from [METEOSTAT](https://meteostat.net/en/) on a national level.

 ### Estimation